junxit/us-congress-bills-112/metadata.md

 - 2012-12-19 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 330 - 77 (Roll no. 636). (text: CR H7313-7314)
 - 2012-12-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 330 - 77 (Roll no. 636).(text: CR H7313-7314)
 - 2012-12-19 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2013-01-02 — Message on Senate action sent to the House.
+- 2013-01-02 — Passed Senate without amendment by Voice Vote.
+- 2013-01-02 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.
+- 2013-01-02 — Referred to the Committee on Finance.
+- 2013-01-02 — Senate Committee on Finance discharged by Unanimous Consent. (consideration: CR S8666-8667)
+- 2013-01-02 — Senate Committee on Finance discharged by Unanimous Consent.(consideration: CR S8666-8667)
+- 2013-01-02 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent. (consideration: CR S8666-8667)
+- 2013-01-02 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.(consideration: CR S8666-8667)